rancher/docs/content/rancher/v2.x/en/creating-clusters/hosted-providers/_index.md

 ## Google GKE (Google Container Engine)

+Before Rancher can manage a Google GKE cluster, you must create a service account with Google.
+This account also requires you to assign it the appropriate roles.

+Create a service account using [Google Cloud Platform](https://console.cloud.google.com/projectselector/iam-admin/serviceaccounts).
+GKE uses this account to operate your cluster.
+Creating this account also generates a private key used for authentication.

+The service account requires the following roles:

+-	`project/viewer`
+-	`kubernetes-engine/admin`
+-	`service-account/user`

+For full instructions on how to complete these actions, see [Creating and Enabling Service Accounts](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances).

+After you create a service account, enter your service account private key into Rancher.

 ## Amazon EKS (Elastic Container Service)

-Before Rancher can manage an amazon EKS cluster, you must provide it with an Amazon access key that has the appropriate permissions assigned to it.
+Before Rancher can manage an Amazon EKS cluster, you must provide it with an Amazon access key that has the appropriate permissions assigned to it.

 Log into the [Amazon AWS Management Console](https://aws.amazon.com/console/) to assign yourself the appropriate IAM permissions and create an access key.
 Complete the actions below.